bilan604/LearningChessAi/README.md

 Chess Ai that plays on the chess module and can be adversarially trained.

-Development of this AI discontinued in 2021*.
+Development of this posted AI discontinued in August 2021*.
 It uses bfs instead of dfs, which makes it slow.
 This AI is the second version of the original AI, which I recoded from scratch, due to dependency issues.
 It uses bfs not because I did not know about DeepBlue, but rather because I planned on changing it to dfs in the future.
 The entire AI move assessment is operated by a  single recursive function.